 Michigan’s Elite Gather for Summer Social Companionship

-It was in 1896 that the Pointe aux Barques Resort was formed having for its purpose the upbuilding of a family resort where a community of interests would lead to the most delightful of social companionship the summer of life with nature.
-The spot is ideal for the purpose The air is clear and bracing the temperature at all seasons from early summer till late fall it’s delightful the waters are warm on the shallow bathing beach and health cannot escape
+It was in 1896 that the Pointe aux Barques Resort was formed having for its purpose the upbuilding of a family resort.
+Here a community of interests would lead to the most delightful of social companionship the summer of life with nature.
+The spot is ideal for the purpose.
+The air is clear and bracing the temperature at all seasons from early summer till late fall.
+It’s delightful the waters are warm on the shallow bathing beach and health cannot escape.

 Direct from Detroit Train Service to the Resort

-Within a few hours ride of the populous cities of southern Michigan it is easy of access and the train service is specially arranged to meet the convenience of the residents Two trains reach the Pointe every weekday Detroit afternoon papers are delivered the same day of issue and the convenience of this being in touch with the metropolis is evident
+Within a few hours ride of the populous cities of southern Michigan, it is easy to access and the train service is specially arranged to meet the convenience of the residents.
+Two trains reach the Pointe every weekday Detroit afternoon papers are delivered the same day of issue and the convenience of this being in touch with the metropolis is evident.

 Gated Immunity from the Undesirable